GSA/search-gov-website/about/updates/roadmap/FY22Q2-roadmap.md

 * **Continuity of Operations Plan Improvements**
   * We are taking steps to bolster our system's resiliance and reliability.
 * **New Developer Onboarding**
-  * We are onboarding additional developers in support of our FY22 upcoming projects
+  * We are onboarding additional developers in support of our FY 22 upcoming projects
 * **Legacy Code Removal**
   * We are removing deprecated code in order to pave our path for new feature development this year.